aleph2c/miros/doc/towardsthefactoryexample.rst

 methods, but it also extends the other API with ``to_method`` and ``to_code``.

-The Factory class wraps the ``register_signal_callback`` and ``register_parent`` described in the previous section making syntax that is a bit more concise.
+The Factory class wraps the ``register_signal_callback`` and ``register_parent`` described in the :ref:`previous section<towardsthefactoryexample-registering-a-parent-to-a-state-method>`
+making syntax that is a bit more concise.

 .. image:: _static/factory5.svg
     :align: center